LayerManager/layman/doc/rest.md

       - JPEG (.jpg, .jpeg, with .jpg.aux.xml, .jgw, .jpgw, .jpegw or .wld)
       - any of above types in single ZIP file (.zip)
       - file names, i.e. array of strings
-   - it is allowed to publish time-series layer by setting time_regex parameter and sending one or more main raster files (compressed in one archive or uncompressed) with the same extension, color interpretation, pixel size, nodata value, mask flags, and data type name.
-Filename can be at most 210 characters long.
+   - it is allowed to publish multi-file raster layer by sending one or more main raster files (compressed in one archive or uncompressed) with the same extension, color interpretation, pixel size, nodata value, mask flags, and data type name.
+   - if `time_regex` parameter is provided, files are treated as a time series and published as an ImageMosaic with time dimension.
+     - for time-series layers, filename can be at most 210 characters long.
 Supported characters are 26 Latin letters `a-zA-Z` (with or without diacritics), numbers, underscores, dashes, dots, and spaces.
 Other Latin characters (e.g. ligatures `ß` or `Æ`) and other than Latin scripts (e.g. Cyrillic or Chinese) are not supported.
 Files are stored and published with slugified filenames (diacritic is removed from letters, and space ` ` is converted to underscore `_`).
+   - if `time_regex` parameter is not provided and more than one main raster file is sent, files are published as an ImageMosaic without time dimension.
    - if file names are provided, files must be uploaded subsequently using [POST Workspace Layer Chunk](#post-workspace-layer-chunk)
    - in case of raster data input, following input combinations of bands and color interpretations are supported:
       - 1 band: Gray